br1anlee/Simon-Meme-Game/readme.md

 # THE MEME SIMON GAME
 ## Project Summary
 ---
 Have you ever wondered how good your memorization skill is?
 If you were wondering, The MEME Simon Game is here to help you test your memorization skill!!
-The game will create a series of buttons lighting up and the player will be required to repeat the sequence. f the player succeeds, the series will become progressively longer and more complex.
+The game will create a series of buttons lighting up and the player will be required to repeat the sequence.
+If the player succeeds, the series will become progressively longer and more complex.
 If the player fails to match the sequence the game will be over.
 ### The Tech
 ---
 The tech that is involved in this project is HTML, CSS and Javascript.